Pastina with Cheese: The Recipe That Tastes Like Childhood.

 Absolutely!

-If you like, you can use creamy spreadable cheese and a hard cheese like Grana Padano or Pecorino to give the dish a more pronounced flavor.
+If you’d like, you can use a creamy spreadable cheese and a hard cheese like Grana Padano or Pecorino to give the dish a stronger flavor.

 • Does the pastina absorb all the broth if I don’t eat it immediately?